Bizarre Report Claims ‘Aliens Eating People’ At Secret UFO Base In Arizona

-Observers seeing aliens is nothing new, nor are the sightings of secret bases for UfOs.
+Observers seeing aliens is nothing new, nor are the sightings of secret bases for UFOs.
 Still, an official document from the United States Department of Agriculture has revealed that a report was filed where a man claimed to have observed aliens and humans working together at what looked like a base still under construction.
 He also claimed to see “aliens eating people.”

 The Daily Express reported this week the U.S. Department of Agriculture released several files detailing allegations of UFO and alien activity near a national park in Arizona.
 Originally fielded by the U.S. Forest Service, the files were obtained by John Greenewald, founder of The Black Vault website, who specializes in disclosing former classified documents and materials concerning aliens and UFOs.
 One report stood out in that it contained information regarding aliens interacting with humans, aliens eating humans, the construction of a secret UFO base, and the observer claiming to have photographic proof of his allegations and a severed human head.